- Clavicular Frx in Children / Congential Pseudoarthrosis of Clavicle

 - Serendipity View

-- best visualized w/ AP view & view w/ beam angled 30 deg. cephalad;
+- best visualized sitting up w/ AP view & view w/ beam angled 30 deg. cephalad;

 - w/ frx of clavicle, distal fragment & arm tend to sag, while proximal fragment, held by SC joint tends to point upward;